 Think about it.
 You might be worried about using newspaper and the dyes in your garden, but do you worry about the possible leaching plastics and chemicals from landscape fabric?
 Or the dyes coming off of dyed mulch?

 Newspaper is still a great idea to naturally prevent weeds.
 Just stick with the actual newspaper pages.
-Not the:
+Do not use the:

 - Glossy sales ads